 If bacterial infection is causing your prostatitis, you may also experience flu-like symptoms and be treated with antibiotics.
 Nerve damage in the urinary tract may also cause prostatitis.
 This can occur as a result of injury or as a surgical complication.
 If no infection is found, anti-inflammatory medication or alpha-blockers may be used to reduce discomfort.

 Some studies have looked at the effects of ejaculation on PSA levels.
-One study published in 2016 found that PSA levels rise in some men after ejaculation.
+One published in 2016 found that PSA levels rise in some men after ejaculation.
 They may remain higher than their typical baseline level for up to 24 hours afterward.

 More research is needed to fully understand the effects of ejaculation on PSA levels.
 However, if you have a PSA test scheduled, consider abstaining from sexual activities that may result in ejaculation for 24 hours before the test.